Porcellio scaber: Distribution

-Description
+Description and Life cycle

 Porcellio scaber has an oval body, can grow up to 20 mm long, and is usually a grey colour, paler underneath.
 Rare color morphs are commonly cultivated in captivity, which can additionally have brown, white, orange, yellow, or purplish coloring, and various patterns.
 Bright blue individuals have been documented, although their color is not a natural variation and is caused by an iridovirus.
 The dorsal (upper) surface of its segmented exoskeleton is covered in a series of small tubercles hence its common name.

 At the head it has two pairs of antennae, with the inner pair being very small.
 Two compound eyes are located on the dorsal side of the head, while the mouthparts are on the ventral (lower) side.

 There are 7 pairs of legs, corresponding to the 7 segments of the thorax.
 The short abdomen consists of 6 segments.
 On the ventral side of the abdomen there are two whitish pseudo-lungs, connected with pores to the outside air.
 At the rear end there is a small telson flanked by a pair of appendages known as uropods.